 (sharing room with same gender or own family member)

 * This donation covers all expenses for lodgings, foods, guest teachers traveling and all other expenses.
 This does not include any donation for the teachers which can be provided with your initial donation, or on Sunday on at the end of the retreat.
-This retreat abides by the spirit of dana; after covering costs, all remaining funds will be added to Triple Gem Retreat Center funds.
+This retreat abides by the spirit of dana; after covering costs, all remaining funds will be added to Metta Meditation Center.

 ** Suggested additional donation if interested in helping to fund an on-going scholarship fund for this retreat.
 This fund creates the chance for an individual with financial hardship the opportunity to attend a retreat.
 Additional donations are greatly appreciated and needed, if your donation is greater than the suggested amounts, please indicate if the difference is for the general fund or the scholarship fund.